Tetanus Vaccine

 Extremely rare phenomena

-- Redness and pain at the injection site and local swelling or in the entire limb: you can apply a clean cloth soaked in lukewarm water to the injection site and avoid massaging the area.
+- Redness and pain at the injection site, and local or limb swelling: You can place a clean cloth soaked in lukewarm water on the injection site and avoid massaging the area.

-- General discomfort: lack of appetite, nausea, vomiting, consistent crying, diarrhea, restlessness, drowsiness: You can administer an analgesic to help relieve pain and reduce fever.
+- General discomfort: Loss of appetite, nausea, vomiting, prolonged crying, diarrhea, restlessness, or drowsiness—these can be managed with fever-reducing and pain-relieving medication.

-- Rare phenomena: seizures appearing up to three days after vaccination.
-These seizures are usually related to the fever and are not considered dangerous or cause permanent nerve damage.
+- Rare reactions: Seizures occurring up to three days after vaccination.
+These are usually related to fever, are not considered dangerous, and do not cause permanent neurological damage.

 When to seek medical attention at an HMO or emergency center after the vaccination